Sa-ns-P/Capstone/README.md

 **Repository Roadmap:**

-Assignments:
+1. Assignments: Contains our first semester work (presentation (Moral), milestone report, and our project motivation)

-Contains our first semester work (presentation (Moral), milestone report, and our project motivation) Capstone Presentation: our presentation given at the symposium (3/29/2024)
+2. Modeling and Results:

-Modeling and Results:
+      * Functions.R: code to run bootstrap

-Functions.R: code to run bootstrap
+      * MoralImages.Rmd: Analysis on moral approach/avoidance for images (implicit/explicit)
-MoralImages.Rmd: Analysis on moral approach/avoidance for images (implicit/explicit)
+      * MoralPhrases.Rmd: Analysis on moral approach/avoidance for phrases (implicit/explicit)
-MoralPhrases.Rmd: Analysis on moral approach/avoidance for phrases (implicit/explicit)
+      * Racial_Approach_Avoidance.qmd: Analysis on racial approach/avoidance (includes both faces and names, implicit and explicit)
-Racial_Approach_Avoidance.qmd: Analysis on racial approach/avoidance (includes both faces and names, implicit and explicit)
+3. Preprocessing and ML: Contains files used for data processing, white/black ratio feature engineering for analysis, and ML models

-Preprocessing and ML: Contains files used for data processing, white/black ratio feature engineering for analysis, and ML models
+4. Capstone Presentation: our presentation given at the symposium (3/29/2024)

 **Summary of Results:**